Cyprus News |175 Syrian Refugees Rescued as Boat Sinks

 A boat carrying 175 refugees from Syria, has capsized off the coast between the villages of Taşlıca and Boltaşlı.
 Special police teams helped to rescue the people who were then transported to İskele.

+The boat was first spotted off Cape Greco on the south-east coast of the island on Friday.
+South Cyprus’ marine police went to deter the vessel from heading for shore.

-According to the information provided by the Police Press Officer, at around 3.30 am, the boat carrying 30 women, 69 children and 76 men, capsized about 30 meters offshore.
+According to the information provided by the TRNC Police Press Officer, at around 3.30 am on Satuday, the boat carrying 30 women, 69 children and 76 men, capsized about 30 meters offshore.

 The asylum-seekers have been moved to the Fazıl Küçük Sports Hall, will undergo health checks.